• Skip to primary navigation

 • Sugar - Granulated sugar helps sweeten the muffins.

-Making buttermilk blueberry muffins
+Making blueberry buttermilk muffins

-1. In a large mixing bowl combine flour, sugar, baking powder, baking soda, and salt
+1. In a large mixing bowl, combine flour, sugar, baking powder, baking soda, and salt

 2. In another bowl, combine eggs, buttermilk, oil, and vanilla